jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 For historical context, in 100 AD the Roman Empire ruled over a third of the worlds population.
 This era of "Roman Peace" was a time of great prosperity not seen again until about 1700.
 Most people dreamed about becoming Roman citizens.

 And the Romans did all this with only several hundred state bureaucrats.

-Communities, businesses, persons largely regulated their own lives with personal relationships.
+Local communities, businesses, families largely regulated their own lives with personal relationships.
 Not a direct comparison since our world's are much different.
 But that should make you think.
 Meeting a Roman bureaucrat was like us meeting a physicist.
 They're out there when needed, but aren't relied up to live a daily life.

 Also, the Roman army didn't have professional schools.
 For hundreds of years they were the world's best engineers and fighters.
-But all soldiers and officers a like all learned on the job, and did just fine.
+But all soldiers and officers learned on the job, and did just fine.

 When given the chance, humanity is great at self-organizing.
 Picture it as a sports team.
 When all members of a group have a clear goal, for example to win the soccer game, everyone is capable at assessing each other's contribution.
 A clear mandate to win lets administrators, trainers, coaches, captains, forwards, defenders, goalies can easily be assessed by the team, instead of a distant bureaucrat.